 By the time we reach verse 19 &20, however, we learn that despite the difficulties we endure as Christians, the high aim of the Christian endeavor is to live a life consistent with the righteousness of Christ.
 The degree to which we give-in to the whims of our own views of anger, we are not living or producing the righteous life that God requires.
 What is the righteous life that God requires?

 Simply put, the righteous life that God requires is joy over anger.
 When looking back at your last anger-episode, what larger trial were you enduring?
 Think of the whole of your life.
 Is it financial set-backs, a medical diagnosis, unsettled relationship difficulties, job insecurities, burnout and exhaustion, perhaps even persecution for being a Christian.
 Imagine looking back at those moments when you were most angry in your heart and begin considering the prospect of having considered it “pure joy” whenever experienced that trial that made you angry.

 I think James would have us realize that our long term obedience as a Christian (Vs 21 and beyond) is tied our understanding of God’s work in our lives during hardships and trials.

-Joy during trials and hardships is the tail-tail sign that we are not only aware of God’s work in our life writ large, but we can put our finger on specific things or areas of our life that He is at work within.Tweet
+Joy during trials and hardships is the tail-tail sign that not only are we aware of God’s work in our life writ-large, but we can put our finger on specific things or areas of our life that He is at work within.Tweet

-This is partly why sheer hard-work-obedience in-and-of itself does not work in the Christian life – that “obedience” commensurate to of the pharisee.
-God is after your heart and the state of heart your at all times, especially during trials.
-It matters so much to him that you consider it joy, so much so that that laid down his life for you as the gospel testifies.
+This is partly why sheer hard-work-obedience in-and-of itself does not work in the Christian life; that is a kind of “obedience” that is commensurate to of the pharisee.
+God is after your heart and the state of your heart at all times, especially during trials.
+It matters so much to him that you consider it joy, that he would laid down his life for you as the gospel testifies.